ziyyadali/DeepPocket/README.md

 ## Ethical Consideration
 It is difficult to foresee a serious misuse of our technology, as our model is designed for medicinal purposes.
 Since our technology is designed primarily for the lab as opposed to clinical practice, in the event of failure to make an accurate prediction, our model would result in lost time and money for the researcher.
 This, of course, is inevitable in the research process.
 The only thing that needs to be necessary for the use of our model is that the number of atomic coordinates must be less than or equal to 100000, because that is the max number of coordinates the embedder is designed to handle.
 In the future, it can be dynamically changed, where the model needs to be retrained.

-Furthermore, It is in the realm of possibility for a researcher to maliciously design drugs with our technology, in order to inhibit proteins crucial for healthy, and orderly functioning of the human body.
+Furthermore, it is in the realm of possibility for a researcher to maliciously design drugs with our technology, in order to inhibit proteins crucial for healthy, and orderly functioning of the human body.

 ## Authors
 Every team member contributed to the success of the project.
 More detailed breakdown is presented below.